CONTINUED FROM PART 2

-Bhoja, on the other hand, remarks that śṛṅgāra is the only rasa: एते रत्यादयो भावाः शृंगारव्यक्तिहेतवः ete ratyādayo bhāvāḥ śṛṃgāravyaktihetavaḥ Chap. xiv.
-Sringara Prakasha.
+Bhoja, on the other hand, remarks that śṛṅgāra is the only rasa: एते रत्यादयो भावाः शृंगारव्यक्तिहेतवः ete ratyādayo bhāvāḥ śṛṃgāravyaktihetavaḥ (Chap. xiv.
+Sringara Prakasha).
 This śṛṅgāra is not to be confused with erotic sentiment.
-It is, as Dr. Raghavan explains, the inner Tattva of Ego or man’s love for his own Self. ahaṅkāra is Ego or awareness.
+It is, as Dr. Raghavan explains, the inner tattva of ego or man’s love for his own Self. ahaṅkāra is Ego or awareness.
 This awareness is called abhimāna when it is projected on an object and gets attached to it, deriving pleasure even out of a painful spectacle.
-These various projections culminate again, each in its own right, in preman or love.
+These various projections culminate again, each in its own right, in prema or love.
 This exalted awareness – consciousness projecting itself into an object and then transforming itself into love – is śṛṅgāra .
 All bhāvas or moods are, according to Bhoja, of the form of love.
 The valiant man fights because he loves to fight; the clown jokes because he loves to laugh.
 It is this universality of love that, according to Bhoja, is the distinctive attribute through which the soul manifests itself.
-All other emotional states are derivatory.
+All other emotional states are derivatives.
 Aesthetic experience, after passing through manifold forms, attains again the status of preman, of love or delight.

 Dharmadatta throws open another casement of the soul.